 "…Until half an hour ago, I don't even think she knew there was such a thing."

 She sighed and picked at her ragged cuticles.
 She hadn't known what was happening and it had scared her tremendously.

 Carrie sniffled and looked up as the door opened.
-Anthony stepped in, closed the door quietly behind him, and handed a slip of paper to the secretary before glancing over his shoulder.
+Andy stepped in, closed the door quietly behind him, and handed a slip of paper to the secretary before glancing over his shoulder.